 During the cleanse, eat only organic fruits and vegetables, grass-fed meat, and wild fish.
 If during the cleanse you experience constipation, this is a sure sign you’re not consuming enough water!
 Drink a glass of warm water with a slice of lemon and a touch of honey every half hour until constipation is relieved.

 Take two activated charcoal capsules per day after exposure to nonorganic foods, heavy meals or after contact to other toxins.
 This supports better cognitive function, a reduction in brain fog, healthier kidney and liver function, and a healthier gastrointestinal tract.

 11. Reduced Cholesterol

-Take 4–32 grams per day for four weeks.
+Take four to 32 grams per day for four weeks.
 Don’t take activated charcoal within 90 minutes to two hours of taking any prescription medication or supplements as it can prevent proper absorption.

 Note of caution: Be careful when using activated charcoal topically or in powered form, for it can (and will) stain grout and fabrics.
 Protect counters, floors and clothing before using.
 If you have crowns, caps or porcelain veneers, it’s possible that activated charcoal will stain them.

 Risk, Side Effects and Interactions